iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Moreau Envelope and Proximal Mapping.md

 ---
 ### **Quick Formulas for the Proximal Operators**

+Here is a list of useful formula about the proximal operator, in the most general context possible.
+We stated without the proof.
+The reference is taken from the survey paper from Standford.

 **Post Composition**

 > Let $f(x) = \alpha \varphi(x) + b$ be closed and convex then, with $\alpha > 0$ to keep things convex then we have: